Mike’s impact journey

 While at the time I didn’t even know that corporate sustainability was a “thing” beyond the clean energy companies I worked with at my public relations gig, I found myself unwittingly on the front lines of a corporate sustainability initiative of IBM.
 The technology company had partnered with WorldTeach to increase computer literacy in hopes of improving learning outcomes in Colombian classrooms.
 Throughout this experience, I saw how even well-intentioned corporate sustainability efforts can fail when they clash with the realities of complex, systemic social problems.

 I like to think that my time there made some kind of a positive difference in the lives of the children I taught — though it was difficult for me to see it.
-If anything, the experience taught me to be humble about my ambitions for impact and that I nor anyone can single-handedly solve complicated social and environmental challenges.
+If anything, the experience taught me to be humble about my ambitions for impact and that neither I nor anyone else can single-handedly solve complicated social and environmental challenges.

 Living in Colombia’s sprawling capital also became a crash course in sustainable development.
 I witnessed how immense inequality compounded both social and environmental problems.
 But I also saw some wonderful sustainability solutions at work: Bogotá’s rapid bus transit system TransMilenio helped address the city’s air pollution problems while enabling all Bogotanos to navigate the city for work and play; the city’s closure of major thoroughfares on Sundays so that people could walk, bike, and otherwise congregate on the normally car-dominated streets; and limiting the days of the week during which people could drive their cars to reduce congestion and air pollution.